Men.com

 Men.com is a gay pornographic website founded in 2003.
-It is owned by the Canadian company Aylo (formerly MindGeek), owner of the monopoly on Internet pornography.
+It is owned by the Canadian company Aylo (formerly MindGeek).

 History

 Men.com LLC purchased the domain in December 2003 from entrepreneur Rick Schwartz for US$1.3 million; Schwartz had acquired it for US$15,000 in 1997.
 Scenes production began around 2011.
 The website initially featured videos of actors performing sexual acts with condoms, but it gradually shifted to bareback content.
 In an article for Porn Studies, Craig Tollini analyzed how producers such as Men.com and CockyBoys "follow the normalization of pornography without condoms", and examined the impact of this transition on both media and audiences.

 As of 2020, Men.com was the second most-watched gay porn website and it had expanded to nine individual sites.

 Actors and directors

 Notable pornography actors that have worked for Men.com include Rocco Reed, who had worked in over 400 straight porn titles.
 Matthew Camp starred in a film series inspired on Tom of Finland.
 Matt Lambert directed one of these scenes, "Pleasure Park".